rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 To use another provider not included with the theme set `provider: "custom"` then add their embed code to `_includes/analytics-providers/custom.html`.

-**Note:** Analytics are disabled by default in `development`.
+**备注：** Analytics are disabled by default in `development`.
 To enable when testing/building locally be sure to set `JEKYLL_ENV=production` to [force the environment](http://jekyllrb.com/docs/configuration/#specifying-a-jekyll-environment-at-build-time) to production.
 {: .notice--info}